tronovav/geoip2-update/README.md

 - `dir` (required) - Absolute path to the local storage of Geoip2 databases.
 - `editions` - List of database editions that you want to update.
 Maxmind.com offers databases for free download: `GeoLite2-ASN`, `GeoLite2-City`, `GeoLite2-Country`.
 These editions will be updated by default if you do not fill in the `editions` parameter.
 Otherwise, only the editions that you specified will be updated.
 See available editions in your maxmind.com account.

 Available GeoIP2 "Edition ID" of the databases that you can specify in the `editions` parameter and update.
-See available `Edition ID` databases for updates in [your maxmind.com account](https://www.maxmind.com/en/accounts/current/geoip/downloads/).

 - `GeoLite2-ASN`
 - `GeoLite2-City`